-Up to 264 people a year, or 22 people a month lose their eyesight due to delayed and cancelled hospital appointments, research by the British Ophthalmological Surveillance Unit has suggested.
+Delays in NHS treatment, and cancelled appointments, are resulting in up to 264 people a year – or 22 people a month – losing their eyesight, research by the British Ophthalmological Surveillance Unit has suggested.

 The study showed that over half of people with a treatable condition, such as Age-related Macular Degeneration (AMD), or glaucoma, have had appointments cancelled.